SSquash24/HotDesk/README.md

 2. Install [Poetry](https://python-poetry.org/docs/) using the version of python you just installed (make sure `pipx` is installed with the correct version)
 3. Run `poetry install` in the root directory
 4. Run `poetry shell` to activate the virtual environment
+5. Run `python -m scripts.init_db` to initialise the database with just the admin user.
-5. Run `uvicorn app.main:app --reload` in the virtual environment to start the app
+6. Run `uvicorn app.main:app` in the virtual environment to start the app
-6. You should see that `Uvicorn running on http://127.0.0.1:8000`.
+7. You should see that `Uvicorn running on http://127.0.0.1:8000`.
 Go to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to be able to send requests to the server directly from the browser.
-7. You can simulate logging in by clicking the green "Authorize" button at the top right.
+8. You can simulate logging in by clicking the green "Authorize" button at the top right.
 Note that the password needs to be non-empty (although we are not validating it for now)

+## Scripts

+- `python -m scripts.init_db` to initialise the database with just the admin user.

 ## General Tips for Poetry